lvh/lvh.github.io/posts/nonce-misuse-resistance-101.md

 For many on-like protocols like TLS, the explicit nonce provides a convenient way to securely send many messages under a per-session key.
-Because the critical security property for a nonce is that it is never repeated with the same key, it's perfectly safe to use a counter.
+Because the critical security property for a nonce is that it is never repeated with the same key, it's safe to use a counter.
 In protocols where both peers send messages to each other, you can just have one peer use odd nonces and have the other use even ones.
+There are some caveats here: for example, if the nonce size is sufficiently small, an attacker might try to make that counter overflow, resulting in a repeated nonce.

 For off-line (or at-rest) protocols, it's a little trickier.
 You don't have a live communication channel to negotiate a new ephemeral key over, so you're